william-hotmart/react-slider-example/README.md

 ## Running

-You need to have Nodeinstalled on your machine (prefer the latest version)
+You need to have Node installed on your machine (prefer the latest version)

 ### Installing: